fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

-- A Master of Djinn - P. Djèlí Clark
+- The Traitor Baru Cormorant - Seth Dickinson

 **Read in 2023**